tatango/ember-aviary/README.md

 * `onSave` - is a call back you can pass in as an action.

-If your project uses scss, you can load the default style and icon by adding to `app/styles/app.scss` :
+If your project uses scss, you can load the default style and icon by adding:

 ```
 @import 'ember-aviary';